 The cryptographic module is a multi-chip standalone software module.
-The NGIPS virtual module's logical boundary (represented by the red dash square) encompasses its virtual guest image, while its physical boundary is defined as the hard case enclosure around the Server on which all software executes (including the NGIPS virtual module, hypervisor, API and processor).
+The NGIPSv's logical boundary (represented by the red dash square) encompasses its virtual guest image, while its physical boundary is defined as the hard case enclosure around the Server on which all software executes (including the NGIPS virtual module, hypervisor, API and processor).